 - 4.1 Expenditure on revenue items may be authorised up to the amounts included for that class of expenditure in the approved budget.
+This authority is to be determined by: - the Council Committees in accordance with Financial Regulation 19.1
-This authority is to be determined by: - the Council Committees in accordance with Financial Regulation 19.1 - the clerk in accordance with Financial Regulation 4.6 - the Clerk for minor repairs/variations to Council agreed contracts subject to maximum value of £750.1000 - the Clerk for the appointment of pest control operators for rats & moles to a maximum value of £300 per month without prior reference to the Council. - the Clerk to spend up to £150 £250 monthly on stationery, stamps and general office costs without the prior approval of Council. - the Council for all items not previously specified with non de minimis limit - the Clerk, in conjunction with Chairman of Council or Chairman of the appropriate committee, for any items below £500

-Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the appropriate Chairman.

-- 4.2 No expenditure may be authorised that will exceed the amount provided in the revenue budget for that class of expenditure other than by resolution of the council, or duly delegated committee..
-During the budget year and with the approval of council having considered fully the implications for public services, unspent and available amounts may be moved to other budget headings or to an earmarked reserve as appropriate ('virement'). - 4.3 Council Committees (if any) in accordance with their individual terms of reference can incur expenditure up to the amounts included in the approved budget. - 4.4 Unspent provisions in the revenue or capital budgets for completed projects shall not be carried forward to a subsequent year.
+- the clerk in accordance with Financial Regulation 4.6 - the Clerk for minor repairs/variations to Council agreed contracts subject to maximum value of £3,000 - the Clerk for the appointment of pest control operators for rats & moles to a maximum value of £300 per month without prior reference to the Council. - the Clerk to spend up to £250 monthly on stationery, stamps and general office costs without the prior approval of Council. - the Clerk, in conjunction with Chair of Council or Chair of the appropriate committee, for any items below £500.
+(Such authority is to be evidenced by a minute or by an authorisation slip duly signed by the Clerk, and where necessary also by the appropriate Chair.) - 4.2 No expenditure may be authorised that will exceed the amount provided in the revenue budget for that class of expenditure other than by resolution of the Council, or duly delegated committee.
+During the budget year and with the approval of Council having considered fully the implications for public services, unspent and available amounts may be moved to other budget headings or to an earmarked reserve as appropriate ('virement'). - 4.3 Council Committees (if any) in accordance with their individual terms of reference can incur expenditure up to the amounts included in the approved budget. - 4.4 Unspent provisions in the revenue or capital budgets for completed projects shall not be carried forward to a subsequent year. - 4.5 The salary budgets are to be reviewed at least annually in November for the following financial year and such review shall be evidenced by a hard copy schedule signed by the Clerk and the Chair of Council or relevant committee.
+The RFO will inform committees of any changes impacting on their budget requirement for the coming year in good time.

-- 4.5 The salary budgets are to be reviewed at least annually in November for the following financial year and such review shall be evidenced by a hard copy schedule signed by the Clerk and the Chairman of Council or relevant committee.
-The RFO will inform committees of any changes impacting on their budget requirement for the coming year in good time. - 4.6 In cases of extreme risk to the delivery of council services, the clerk may authorise revenue expenditure on behalf of the council which in the clerk's judgement it is necessary to carry out.
-Such expenditure includes repair, replacement or other work, whether or not there is any budgetary provision for the expenditure, subject to a limit of £500 £2500.
-The Clerk shall report such action to the chairman as soon as possible and to the council as soon as practicable thereafter. - 4.7 No expenditure shall be authorised in relation to any capital project and no contract entered into or tender accepted involving capital expenditure unless the council is satisfied that the necessary funds are available and the requisite borrowing approval has been obtained. - 4.8 All capital works shall be administered in accordance with the council's standing orders and financial regulations relating to contracts. - 4.9 The RFO shall regularly provide the council with a statement of receipts and payments to date under each head of the budgets, comparing actual expenditure to the appropriate date against that planned as shown in the budget.
+- 4.6 In cases of extreme risk to the delivery of Council services, the clerk may authorise revenue expenditure on behalf of the Council which in the clerk's judgement it is necessary to carry out.
+Such expenditure includes repair, replacement or other work, whether or not there is any budgetary provision for the expenditure, subject to a limit of £3000.
+The Clerk shall report such action to the Chairman as soon as possible and to the Council as soon as practicable thereafter. - 4.7 No expenditure shall be authorised in relation to any capital project and no contract entered into or tender accepted involving capital expenditure unless the Council is satisfied that the necessary funds are available and the requisite borrowing approval has been obtained. - 4.8 All capital works shall be administered in accordance with the Council's standing orders and Financial Regulations relating to contracts. - 4.9 The RFO shall regularly provide the Council with a statement of receipts and payments to date under each head of the budgets, comparing actual expenditure to the appropriate date against that planned as shown in the budget.
 These statements are to be prepared at least at the end of each financial quarter and shall show explanations of material variances.
-For this purpose, "material" shall be in excess of £100 or 15% of the budget. - 4.10 Changes in earmarked reserves shall be approved by council as part of the budgetary control process.

-4.11 Contracts may not be disaggregated to avoid controls imposed by these regulations.
+For this purpose, "material" shall be in excess of £100 or 15% of the budget. - 4.10 Changes in earmarked reserves shall be approved by Council as part of the budgetary control process. - 4.11 Contracts may not be disaggregated to avoid controls imposed by these regulations.